 –

 Christ is pure and holy.
-Through redemption the Christian’s body is made pure and holy.
-Therefore, the believer must not mismanage their body to defile it, but keep it in a pure and holy state, particularly their sexually intimate connections.
+Through redemption the Christian’s body is made pure and holy as His body.
+Therefore, the believer must not mismanage their body to defile it but sanctify it and keep it in a pure and holy state, particularly their sexually intimate connections.
 Once washed and made holy, the believer does not connect their self to something unholy, “be not unequally yoked with unbelievers,” or engage in the defiling mud of sin like they once did, “And such were some of you: but ye are washed…” (1 Corinthians 6:11).

 –

-For the Christian to defile their body is to defile the body of Christ, because they are attached to His body.
+For the born-again Christian to defile their body is to defile the body of Christ, because they are attached to His body.
 All acts of sexual fornication (adultery, homosexuality, bestiality) defile the body.
-These sexually intimate acts defile the created design assigned to the bodies of men and especially to the believer in Christ.
+These sexually intimate acts defile the created design assigned to the bodies of men and especially to the bodies of believers who are connected to Christ, as well.
 These are unlawful and defiling fleshly connections.

 –